hgarrereyn/Clairvoyance/README.md

 * Turn queue
     * see the order that robots will run
 * Stats
-    * view fuel and karbonite per team
+    * bars to display total castle health, karbonite, fuel and number of units
     * view the replay seed
 * Live-switch between versions of bc19 in the browser
     * scrim replays work!